Hinduism in the United States

-Hinduism in the United States is a religious denomination comprising around 1% of the population, nearly the same as Buddhism.
-American Hindus in the United States largely include first and second generation immigrants from India and other South Asian countries, while there are also local converts and followers.
+Hinduism in the United States is a religious tradition practiced by around 1% of the American population, with roots in the Indian Hinduism.
+Hindu Americans in the United States largely include first and second generation immigrants from India and other South Asian countries, while there are also converts to Hinduism and other adherents.
 Several aspects related to Hinduism, such as yoga, karma, and meditation have been adopted into mainstream American beliefs and lifestyles.

-Hinduism is one of the Dharmic religions that adheres to the concept of dharma, a cosmic order, and includes the principle of reincarnation.
-According to the Pew survey of 2018, around 33% of Americans believe in reincarnation, an important concept in Hinduism and Buddhism.
-Om is a widely chanted mantra, particularly among millennials and those who practice yoga and subscribe to the New Age philosophy.
+Hinduism includes a range of traditions that are unified by the principles of dharma, a cosmic order, and shared concepts from primary Hindu scriptures such as the Bhagavad Gita.
+Hindus believe that the Supreme God may manifest through revered deities, including Shiva, Rama, Krishna, and Durga.
+Hinduism has no central religious authority, and Hindus are free to follow different texts and deities.
+Around 33% of Americans believe in reincarnation, an important concept in Hinduism and Buddhism.
+Om is a widely chanted mantra, particularly among Millennials and practitioners of yoga and New Age philosophy.

-Historically, the 19th-century American Transcendentalist philosophers such as Emerson and Thoreau got interested in Hindu philosophy and read the Bhagavad Gita.
-In 1893, Swami Vivekananda's address to the World's Parliament of Religions in Chicago was one of the first major discussions of Hinduism in the United States.
+Historically, the early influence of Hindu philosophy in America can be traced to Founding Father John Adams, who took a keen interest in the Hindu concept of the Eternal God.
+The 19th-century American Transcendentalist philosophers such as Emerson and Thoreau read the Bhagavad Gita and noted the influence of Hindu principles.
+In 1893, Swami Vivekananda's address to the World's Parliament of Religions in Chicago was one of the first public discussions of Hinduism in the United States.
 In 1925, Paramahansa Yogananda became the first Kriya Yoga teacher to settle in America.
-In the 1960s, Beatles member George Harrison played songs that included Hindu mantra Hare Krishna, and helped popularize Hinduism in America.
+In the 1960s, Beatles member George Harrison incorporated the Hindu mantra Hare Krishna into his music, helping popularize Hinduism in the United States.